 I headed back just in time for Cholitas Wrestling.
 It is like American fake wrestling, but with Bolivian men and women in traditional clothing.
 I hopped on the rickety bus and it took me to El Alto, atop the mountain, where Cholitas Wrestling takes place.
 Due to last Sundays fiasco I had free VIP tickets (this means I get a free t-shirt and mask).
 I took my ringside seat and watched on as the madness commenced.
 The video tells you what you need to know!

 There was a pantomime feel about it, and it was good fun.
 I booed one of the bad guys and he stuck his finger up at me, so I threw some popcorn at him.
 He then opened his mouth and pointed, I lined up my aim and boom, threw it straight down his throat from 4 metres.
 Biggest cheer of the night!

 The tourists are ringside and nationals are behind.
 It was good to see the Bolivians getting into it.
 Although in Spanish, the storylines aren’t difficult to follow.
 At the halftime break the tourists are invited into the ring to have photos etc. Nobody seemed keen to be the first in, and I had already collected my mask, so I thought what the hell.
 I ran in to a big cheer, and slid under the ropes like a pro.
 After a few hand-lifts to get the crowd going I jumped onto the ropes for my photo!

-The return journey was good for us, as I ensured we sat on the right side of the bus and got some great views.
+The return journey was good for as I ensured I sat on the right side of the bus and got some great views.
 Photo doesn’t do it justice, but it was a lovely descent.
-We hit the hay immediately, as we had our flight to Bogota early in the morning.
+I hit the hay immediately, as I had my flight to Bogota early in the morning.